16003Pieu/Pieu/README.md

 <p align="center">
   <img src="images/dem1_2.png" alt="Screenshot" width="800">
   <br>
-  <em>Fig 1:The 1/9th Arc resolution DEM 1 and 2</em>
+  <em>Fig 3:The 1/9th Arc resolution DEM 1 and 2</em>
 </p>

 # Step 1: Run Preprocessor Pass 1

 Run subgrid preprocessor with `input.yaml` as input.
-This will use one of the dem files, landcover file, and mesh file to build a subgrid lookup table.
+This will use one of the DEM files, landcover file, and mesh file to build a subgrid lookup table.

 # Step 2: Run Preprocessor Pass 2

 Run subgrid preprocessor with `input_update_existing.yaml`.
 The updated yaml contains an extra optional input line called "existing subgrid" where you add the filepath of the existing subgrid.
-Running the preprocessor code again will use the second dem file, landcover file, and mesh file to build and updated lookup table with subgrid values for the first and second dem included.
+Running the preprocessor code again will use the second DEM file, landcover file, and mesh file to build and updated lookup table with subgrid values for the first and second dem included.

+# Step 3: View the Results

 ## NOTE
   - The code will not overwrite the existing subgrid data, so use the highest priority datasets first.